szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

   - Their attacks can **drain strength** which can be saved against (save vs. death, improves with level), and won't be able to kill by draining.
 Normal shadows don't have this limitation.
 When the shadow becomes a Nighthaunt, they also have a small chance of draining one level from victims when they attack (subject to probabilities).
   - Unlike normal shadows, **it can be harmed by normal weapons**, at least at lower levels.
 This is done for balance reasons.
 During ToB and late SoA it's probably okay to have that immunity, your party should be extremely powerful, and dangerous enemies wielding normal weapons rare.
   - All other stats, defenses and offensive capabilities slowly improve as you level up (APR, THAC0, movement speed, spells, STR/DEX/etc).
+- **Shadow Evade**: you get this at level 4, then again at level 10 and 16.
+It's essentially a significantly less powerful Shadow Form: +4AC, +15% damage reduction (+20% at level 10, +25% at level 16) for 3 rounds (4 rounds at level 10, 5 rounds at level 16).
+Doesn't make you invisible but it does grant Nondetection.
   - **Future plans**: Add the possibility of talking with it to change strategy.
 It should attack on sight now and you can talk with it, but there's no effect to it.

 **HLAS**
   - **Self-concealment**: 5% universal damage resistance, +1 AC, can be taken three times.
 Inspired by NWN.
+Requires Improved Shadow Evade.
   - **Shadow Artist**: Can be taken once.
 Inspired by Pathfinder's "Shadow Master".
 The following traits are permanently gained:
     - Immunity to Blindness
     - Nondetection and immunity to most divinations